ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **deep learning**, which is modeled on the neural network of the human mind, enabling it to discover, learn, and grow through experience

 Azure ML Studio: Collaborative visual workspace where you can build, test, and deploy machine learning solutions by using prebuilt machine learning algorithms and data-handling modules.

+**cognitive Services**
+an AI platform that can be used by all developers without needing any machine learning expertise via APIs.
+You can embed AI functions such as image identification in the app with this

 A closely related set of products are the **Azure Cognitive** services.
 You can use these prebuilt APIs in your applications to solve complex problems:
 - incorporate mechanisms such as image identification into your applications from APIs without any machine learning expertise.